 It entirely depends on what places you are covering and how you are planning the journey but a round trip from Leh to Sham valley would be anywhere around 180 to 200 kilometers.

 If you are however traveling from Leh to Kargil, then you will have to take a 30-kilometer long deviation from the highway; 10 kilometers before Saspul towards Hemis Shukpachan.

 Distance between Kargil and Sham valley would be approximately 200 kilometers if you go through Alchi and Likir.
 If you however enter the valley from Nurla, arriving at the village of Ang then this distance would be approximately 150 kilometers.

-I hope this information was helpful.
-If you have any further questions, please feel free to ask in the comments section below and I would be glad to answer.
+That mostly summarizes how a trip can be planned from Leh to Sham Valley by either road or trek.
+It is a really scenic place that is definitely worth visiting.
+I hope the information above was of help.
+If you have any further questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.